“Why family therapy… because it deals with family pain.” – Virginia Satir

 - How will you work towards making changes/improvements?

 Given the high sugar content in this exercise, you can see that this is a great game to play with young children!
-If this sounds like a useful exercise that you would like to try with your family, you can find further information and instructions on page 3 of this or this PDF from therapist Liana Lowenstein.
+If this sounds like a useful exercise that you would like to try with your family, you can find further information and instructions on page 3 of this PDF from therapist Liana Lowenstein.

 This is a simple exercise, requiring only a ball and a pen or marker to write with.
 You may even recognize it, as it is frequently used with children and teenagers in many contexts, as it takes the pressure off of talking about emotions for those who may be uncomfortable sharing their feelings.